Saturday

 Zen

-One-day workshop at Great Vow Zen Monastery introducing Zen practice through the Ten Directions framework.
-Covers zazen, kinhin, chanting, work practice, koans, and dharma talks.
-Open to beginners and returning practitioners.
+One-day workshop at Great Vow Zen Monastery introducing Zen practice through multiple activities: zazen, chanting, oryoki, kinhin, work practice, koans, and dharma talk.
+Open to newcomers and experienced practitioners.

 Register for this retreat